 And we talked about Thackeray's dream of a cast of Mrs. Ples in every school in South Africa.

 "Mrs. Ples," who Thackeray suspects was actually male, was discovered in 1947 by the energetic, eccentric Robert Broom.
 Confident that Raymond Dart was onto something with his description of the Taung Child in the mid-1920s, Broom set out to find another example of a "man-ape" from southern Africa.
 He worked with miners seeking lime (useful in gold mining) to find new fossils, and Mrs. Ples turned up in Sterkfontein Cave, in what is now the Cradle of Humankind west of Johannesburg.
 Unfortunately, the miners extracted lime by blasting it out, and most of Mrs. Ples got blasted away with it, leaving only her skull.
 Absent postcranial remains, paleoanthropologists must look for clues in the skull, and Thackeray thinks that the supersized cochlea — the auditory part of the inner ear — indicates maleness.
 (Women exasperated by men's listening particles might beg to differ.)
 Thackeray also thinks the skull may have belonged to a juvenile as the wisdom teeth had not yet erupted at the time of death.
+In early 2018, he backed up this assertion with a paper in the South African Journal of Science.
+He pointed to Broom's original measurements of the canine socket.
+Thackeray also pointed to the "indisputable evidence for open cranial sutures" (babies are born with unfused sutures, which close over time, and can be used to estimate an individual's age), and concluded that Mrs. Ples was really a small male.

 Thackeray had previously arranged for casts to be made of Mrs. Ples, but although the arrangement was working well, the cast-making contract was subsequently awarded to a different company, which soon went out of business.
 So Thackeray's dream of introducing Mrs. Ples to schoolchildren throughout South Africa is on hold for now.